 VanDusen Garden at Christmas

-The light displays at VanDusen Botanical Garden in December are amazing and very popular, and in recent years the Festival of Lights has attracted over 110,000 visitors per season.
+The illuminations at VanDusen Botanical Garden in December and early January are amazing and very popular.
+In recent years the Festival of Lights has attracted over 110,000 visitors per season.
 The event’s Christmas displays feature over 1 million lights spread out over some 15 acres of gardens.

-Last season the Festival of Lights ran from December 1, 2017, until January 7, 2018.
-Celebrating its 33rd anniversary, the event is Vancouver’s longest running Christmas attraction.
-We expect the lights to be open for viewing starting November 30 in 2018.
+This season the Festival of Lights runs from December 1, 2018, until January 6, 2019.
+Celebrating its 34th anniversary, the event is Vancouver’s longest running winter holiday attraction.

 Festival of Lights Admission